mczerniawski/mczerniawski.github.io/_pages/about.md

 This was my first real job.
 The most important thing I've learnt was to **keep asking and never stop learning!**

 Over the years I was resposnsible for Windows domains, Exchange and postfix servers, Sharepoint and WSUS, VMWare and Hyper-V, Cisco, Mikrotik and Unifi.
 My clients range from Law firms to Healthcare.

 Back in 2009 I've discovered PowerShell and this is my true Love ever since.

 Now, more than ever, in a world full of Azure, Microsoft 365, S2D Clusters, Hyper-V and always-lack-of-time - automation (small or big) is always welcome.

 ## My Journey so far has been very exciting

 Gladly, times of ever growing scripts copied over and over are gone.
-With GIT and CI/CD even us - admins - can benefit in tasks we're struggling every day - maintenace, documentation, repetitive actions.
+With GIT and CI/CD even us - admins - can benefit in tasks we're struggling every day - maintenance, documentation, repetitive actions.

 I'm lazy, and I hate doing the same thing more than twice.

 I keep discovering, learning and re-learning every day.
 I’d like to share my journey with You.

-This blog is also a kind of 'notebook' for me. **Something written down is better memorized.**
+This blog is also a kind of a `notebook` for me.

+> **Something written down is better memorized.**

 ---